sleepycharlyy/fly_swatter.love/README.md

 ## About

-a Game inspired by the Mario Paint minigame "Gnat Attack".
+A game inspired by the Mario Paint minigame "Gnat Attack".
 Made with LOVE2D/LÖVE in lua.
 [itch.io Page](sleepycharlyy.itch.io/fly-swatter)